 Discussing the speed of a VPN Service is always tough since it depends on so many factors.
 Where you connect from, when you do it, and which ISP you use for the tests are just some of those factors.

 Fortunately, when it comes to PIA, we have some independent test results we can use to answer the speed question.
 In 2018, one of PIA’s competitors commissioned a company called AV-TEST GmbH to do some independent testing.
 It ran a large set of tests on a dozen VPN Services, including PIA.

 The VPN Comparative Test report showed PIA to have better latency (ping), streaming, upload, and download speeds than most of the VPNs tested.
-Given this, it was surprising that PIA was one of the slowest VPNs for torrenting among those tested.
+Given this, it was surprising that PIA was one of the slowest VPNs among those tested.